 4. Select the educational institution where you want to apply for the Proof of payment.
 This is the institution where you have already paid tuition fees.

-5. Agree that Studielink will request the Proof of payment from the selected educational institution and forward it to the educational institution -
+5. Agree that Studielink will request the Proof of payment from the selected educational institution and forward it to the educational institution

 Each faculty has its own additional steps which are required in order to take an elective course.
 The UvA has strict course registration periods, which you can find in this overview.

-Please note: if you are studying at another university, you will first have to register for the elective course in Studielink.
-If you are studying at the UvA and you are admissible you can directly register for the course(s) via the regular course registration procedure.
+Please note: if you are a student studying at another university, please register as an elective student in Studielink first (see step 1).
+If you are student at the UvA, you are admissible, and the course in question is an Open UvA-course, you can register for the course(s) during the regular course registration period by following the steps on the student website.

 If you want to enrol in an elective course at the Faculty of Economics and Business, follow the procedure for course registration.